 Your branch committee has considered both options carefully and has agreed that the NYCC ‘one council’ model best meets all three objective above.
 The branch committee in particular felt that the ‘east/west’ split would be too risky for our members who work at the county council and the district councils as it would mean all staff would transfer to a brand new employer on day one with all their terms and conditions up for renegotiation.

 Under the ‘one council’ option, local government workers in York would be unaffected and workers at the existing district councils would transfer to the new council on their existing terms and conditions.

 The branch has agreed to support the ‘one council’ option as it best meets our objectives of protecting jobs, leveling-up terms, conditions and pay, and it causes the least disruption to staff and the services they deliver.

 We held an open meeting for all our members at the three district councils that this branch covers (Selby, Hambleton and Richmondshire) on 29 October 2020.
 The meeting was very well attended.

 The regional TUC, representing over 600,000 workers across Yorkshire, is also supporting the ‘one council’ for North Yorkshire option as it recognises that this option is best in terms of protecting staff.

 What happens next?

-The new arrangements would probably come into effect from 1 April 2023, with new elections happening in May 2022.
+The new arrangements would probably come into effect from 1 April 2023.
 However, if the government chooses the ‘one council’ option it could be brought into effect from 1 April 2022 as it is a more straight-forward proposal.